stonkol/umu-LateX-thesis/README.md

-# Umu-LateX-Thesis
+# Umeå University LateX Thesis Template
-Thesis template in LaTeX for Umeå University (Department of Informatics).
+Master's Thesis template in LaTeX for Umeå University, specifically the one for the [Department of Informatics](https://www.umu.se/en/department-of-informatics/).
 Feel free to use it :stuck_out_tongue:

 > [!IMPORTANT]
-If you are using Overleaf: project settings (Menu) > change compiler: [LuaLaTex]
+If you are using [Overleaf](https://www.overleaf.com/): project settings (Menu) > change compiler: [LuaLaTex]

 ## Contributing
 Want to improve or fix something?